NovaMage/svalidator-play-sample/README.md

 }
 ```

 That sets up binding.
-Now, for the html helpers to work in the desired way, it's necessary to implement an HTML that
+Now, for the html helpers to work in the desired way, it's necessary to implement an `HTMLFactory` that
 fits our intended setup, in this case, Bootstrap 4.

 ```scala